-Under reverse repo transactions, the Bank obtains legal ownership of the respective collateral received and, thus, is permitted to utilise the collateral; however, the same collateral must be delivered back to the borrower of the funds on maturity, which generates a liability recorded as financial liability held at amortised cost in the financial position.
-The Bank recorded a HUF 15 384 million reverse repo transaction as at 31 December 2023 (in 2022 HUF 33 702 million).
+Under reverse repo transactions, the Group obtains legal ownership of the respective collateral received and, thus, is permitted to utilise the collateral; however, the same collateral must be delivered back to the borrower of the funds on maturity, which generates a liability recorded as financial liability held at amortised cost in the consolidated statement of financial position.
+The Group recorded a HUF 15 384 million reverse repo transaction as at 31 December 2023 (HUF 33 702 in 2022).